Satisfiability Thresholds for Regular Occupation Problems: Small Subgraph Conditioning

 that do not directly violate a constraint $b\in[m(\rho)]$ in $c(\rho)$ in the sense that $\mathfrak o(b)\le 2$ and also do not indirectly violate $b$ in that $2-\mathfrak o(b)\le k-k_b$, i.e.~there are sufficiently many $b$-edges left to take the remaining $(2-\mathfrak o(b))$ ones.
 With this slight extension of our machinery we can derive

 for the following reasons.
 With $\rho\in\mathcal R$ and $y\in\mathcal Y(\rho)$ fixed we choose the $n_1$ variables out of the $n$ variables in the configuration $g$ that should take the value one under $x$.
 Out of these $n_1$ variables we choose the $\mathfrak r_1$ variables (ordered by first traversal) that take the value one in the directed cycles $\gamma$ under $x$, corresponding to the $\mathfrak r_1$ variables in $\rho$ that take one under $y$ (more precisely we choose the values $i\in[n]$ of the absolute values $\alpha_v$ for the $\mathfrak r_1$ variables $j\in[n(\rho)]$ in $\rho$ that take the value one under $y$) and analogously for the variables that take zero.
 Then, for each variable $j\in[n(\rho)]$ in $\rho$ and corresponding variable $i=\alpha_v(j)$ in $\gamma$ we choose the $i$-edges that participate in $\gamma$ (meaning that we choose $\alpha_{v,j}$).
 On the constraint side we first choose the two $a$-edges that take the value one under $x$ in $g$ for each $a\in[m]$.
 Then we select the $m(\rho)$ constraints that participate in $\gamma$ (i.e.~we fix $\alpha_f$).
 Further, for each constraint $b\in[m(\rho)]$ in $\rho$ and its corresponding constraint $a=\alpha_f(b)$ in $\gamma$ we choose the $\mathfrak o(b)$ $a$-edges that take the value one in $\gamma$ under $x$ consistent with $\rho$ and $y$ out of the two $a$-edges that take the value one in $g$ under $x$ and analogously for the $a$-edges that take the value zero (which means that we fix $\alpha_{f,b}$ for $b\in[m(\rho)]$ consistent with the choice of $y$ and the choice of the two $a$-edges that take the value one for each $a\in[m]$).
 This fixes the sequence of the directed cycles (i.e.~the isomorphism $\alpha$ and further $\gamma$).
-The remaining terms wire the $(dn_1-\mathfrak o)$ remaining v-edges that take the value one and the v-edges taking zero respectively.\\ As opposed to the rather demanding combinatorial part the asymptotics are still easy to derive since both sums are bounded, so the procedure analogous to Section \ref{a_number_of_cycles} yields
+The remaining terms wire the $(dn_1-\mathfrak o)$ remaining v-edges that take the value one and the v-edges taking zero respectively.